 Message: Send a first message in the conversation.

-Unit: Link the call to a Unit.
+Unit: Link the conversation to a Unit.
 Once linked, you will also see which customer is linked to this Unit.

-Documents: If relevant or necessary, you can upload documents/image to the call.
+Documents: If relevant or necessary, you can upload documents/images to the conversation.

 A conversation can have 4 different statuses: